rakyll/reviews/style-packages.md

 ### Lowercase only

 Package names should be lowercase.
-Don't use under_scores or camelCase in package names.
+Don't use snake_case or camelCase in package names.
 The Go blog has a [comprehensive guide](https://blog.golang.org/package-names) about naming packages with a good variety of examples.